paquettg/leaguewrap/README.md

 Match
 ----

-The Match api can be used to get a more detailed match history then the game api provides.
+The Match API can be used to get a more detailed match history then the game API provides.
 This does only include ranked games though.
 You can either pass in the summoner id or a summoner object `LeagueWrap\Dto\Summoner`.

 ```php
 $matchHistory = $api->matchHistory();